rutrum/awesome-pandoc/README.md

 * [pandoc-letter](https://github.com/aaronwolen/pandoc-letter) - Pandoc template for writing letters in markdown.

+## Command Line Utilities

+* [panrun](https://github.com/mb21/panrun) - script that looks at the YAML metadata in a markdown file and runs pandoc for you.

 ## Pandoc Filter Development

 * [panflute](https://github.com/sergiocorreia/panflute) - a Python package that makes creating Pandoc filters fun.